makichiis/CSCI-2333-Notes/Chapter05-Conditionals-and-Loops.md

 The values of these flags are used in various jump operations.
 Rather than having conditional directives (like with `if/else` in C++), assembly languages contain numerous *jump* instructions that perform conditional branching based on the value of the flag registers.

+> *Visual Studio note: You can find information on how to use the `Register` window in debug mode [here](https://learn.microsoft.com/en-us/visualstudio/debugger/debugging-basics-registers-window?view=vs-2022).*

 Below is a list of jump instructions which check the flag registers:

 | Flag   | Instruction | Description                   | Semantic (Using `CMP`)                           |